Documentation

 • round_interval: Rounds collection interval to interval.
 For example, if interval is set to 10s, then the agent collects on :00, :10, :20, etc.

-• metric_batch_size: Sends metrics to the output in batches of at most metric_batch_size metrics.
+• metric_batch_size: Telegraf sends metrics to outputs in batches of at most metric_batch_size metrics.
+This controls the size of writes that Telegraf sends to output plugins.

-• collection_jitter: Used to jitter the collection by a random amount.
-Each plugin sleeps for a random time within jitter before collecting.
-This can be used to avoid many plugins querying things like sysfs at the same time, which can have a measurable effect on the system.
+• collection_jitter: Jitter the collection by a random interval.
+Each plugin sleeps for a random time within the defined jitter before collecting.
+Use this to avoid many plugins querying things like sysfs at the same time, which can have a measurable effect on the system.

-• flush_interval: Default data flushing interval for all outputs.
-Don’t set this below interval.
-Maximum flush_interval is flush_interval + flush_jitter
+• flush_interval: Default flushing interval for all outputs.
+Maximum flush_interval is flush_interval + flush_jitter.

-• flush_jitter: Jitter the flush interval by a random amount.
+• flush_jitter: Default flush jitter for all outputs.
+This jitters the flush interval by a random amount.
 This is primarily to avoid large write spikes for users running a large number of Telegraf instances.
-For example, a flush_jitter of 5s and flush_interval of 10s means flushes happen every 10-15s.
+For example, a jitter of 5s and an interval of 10s means flushes happen every 10-15 seconds.

-• logtarget: Controls the destination for logs and can be set to "file", "stderr", or, on Windows, "eventlog".
-When set to "file", the output file is determined by the logfile setting.
+• logformat: Log format controls the way messages are logged and can be one of text, structured or, on Windows, eventlog.
+The output file (if any) is determined by the logfile setting.

-• logfile_rotation_interval: Rotates the logfile after the time interval specified.
-When set to 0, no time-based rotation is performed.
+• logfile_rotation_interval: The logfile rotates after the time interval specified.
+When set to 0 no time based rotation is performed.

-• logfile_rotation_max_size: Rotates logfile when it becomes larger than the specified size.
-When set to 0, no size-based rotation is performed.
+• logfile_rotation_max_size: The logfile rotates when it becomes larger than the specified size.
+When set to 0 no size based rotation is performed.

 • logfile_rotation_max_archives: Maximum number of rotated archives to keep, any older logs are deleted.
 If set to -1, no archives are removed.

-• hostname: Override default hostname, if empty use os.Hostname().
+• hostname: Override the default hostname, if empty use os.Hostname().

-• omit_hostname: If true, do not set the host tag in the Telegraf agent.
+• omit_hostname: If set to true, do no set the “host” tag in the Telegraf agent.

 Input configuration